How do you choose an IP camera?

 Do you also want to record in the dark?

 Chances are that you'll want to watch your house or office with an IP camera during moments you're not around yourself.
 If that's during the day, there's enough natural light for any IP camera.
 If you want to record or view images even in the dark, choose a camera with night vision.
 These cameras are equipped with infrared lighting, so you'll be able to see any intruders even in the pitch dark.

-7. Want to connect the camera to other smart devices?
+Are you going to connect the camera to smart devices?

-More and more IP cameras can be automated and work together with applications and smart devices.
-For example, connect your camera to a weather app and let it turn on automatically after the sun sets.
-You can also connect it to your thermostat and the temperature will go down when you leave the house.
-Nest cameras and cameras that support the free IFTTT service are suitable for these functions.
+You can automate and set up more and more cameras to work with applications and smart devices.
+You can connect your camera to a weather app, for example, to have it switch on automatically after the sun sets.
+If you connect it to your thermostat, the temperature will go down when you leave the house.
+More and more cameras are suitable for these functions, such as Next or Ring cameras.
+Cameras compatible with the free service IFTTT are also suitable for these functions.